1987-1993: The 16-bit Era

 Media: HuCard (games are also compatible with the Turbo Grafx-16)

-In many ways the NEC TurboExpress was the predecessor of the Nintendo Switch.
-It utilized the same game disks as did its home console counterpart, this fact blew my mind as a kid!
-It would be like playing my Nintendo cartridges on-the-go.
-The key difference from the Nintendo Switch is that the TurboExpress was a separate piece of hardware, and an expensive piece at that.
+In many ways, the NEC TurboExpress was the predecessor of the Nintendo Switch.
+It utilized the same game disks as its home console counterpart, this fact blew my mind as a kid!
+It would be like playing my Nintendo cartridges on the go.
+The key difference from the Nintendo Switch is that the TurboExpress was a separate piece of hardware and an expensive piece at that.
 That, combined with Turbografx lacking a lineup of quality, competitive games to Sega and Nintendo spelled its doom.